Constrained Co-evolutionary Metamorphic Differential Testing for Autonomous Systems with an Interpretability Approach: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{utonomous} Systems (\glsfirst{as}s\glsunset{as}) are complex software-hardware systems designed to autonomously make real-time operating decisions in open contexts by processing data from a multitude of inputs.
+\Glspl{as} are complex software-hardware systems designed to autonomously make real-time operating decisions in open contexts by processing data from a multitude of inputs.
 These systems are mostly built with \gls{ai} units that learn from vast datasets and may, in the future, continuously evolve through reinforcement learning.
 As \glspl{as} continue to advance, the need for systematic testing becomes increasingly important, to maintain public trust and to satisfy regulatory requirements~\cite{tang2023survey,khan2023safety,lou2022testing}.
 Concurrently, \gls{as} development relies on iterative refinement, incorporating new real-world data, optimized network architectures, hyperparameter tuning, and algorithmic tweaks to boost \gls{as} performance across diverse operating conditions~\cite{yang2020iterative,li2022robust,yao2024enhancing}.
 However, each update can inadvertently introduce changes that undermine previously validated behaviors or functionalities.
-Assumptions about system behavior or responses that once appeared benign may no longer hold under new or even familiar conditions and may therefore lead to unsafe outcomes.
-Without systematic testing, such behavioral degradations can remain hidden and compromise system reliability and safety.
+Assumptions about system behavior or responses that once appeared benign may no longer hold under new or even familiar conditions, leading to unsafe outcomes.
+Without systematic testing, such behavioral degradations can remain hidden, compromising system reliability and safety.
 Consequently, there is an urgent need for effective testing methods that systematically identify critical violations triggered by \gls{as} updates, particularly as modern \glspl{as} are increasingly built on complex \gls{ai} models whose behavior can be difficult to predict and verify.